Spread the love

 About Me

 I have done birding in Flores, Komodo Island, Alor Island, Raja Ampat, and Sulawesi; therefore, I will share some of my experiences birding in East Nusa Tenggara under the Indonesia section.
-For more information about bird guides in Flores, please contact us, as we can lead you to some of the reputable ones.
+For more information about bird guides in Flores, please get in touch with us, as we can recommend some reputable options.

 Conclusion